DeathSmack/zamrock/README.md

 # Welcome to ZamRock Projects

 > Our mission at ZamRock Projects is to discover and promote rare and yet to be found ZamRock music.
+This is a search and rescue mission for Zamrock music.
+>>

-Although we like a lot of other rare genres, and play a wide variety via Mixtapes.
-Our goal is to create a platform that amplifies underrepresented music, challenges the status quo in the fatcat corporate music industry, and is another thorn in capitalist oppression.
-As such, we provide pirate radio services, including 24/7 internet radio, podcasts, videos, small but good cdn achives, website & Discord server, with bridge!
+As such, we provide radio services, including 24/7 internet radio, podcasts, videos, small but good cdn achives, website & Discord/Revolt server, with bridge!

 ## Discover Rare ZamRock Music